guusj/books/Warbreaker_BrandonSanderson.md

 _All of this_, he thought as he stood, _because I couldn’t figure out how to die._ Standing made him just a bit dizzy.
 It was his feast day.
 He would lack strength until he ate.
 Servants approached carrying brilliant red and gold robes.
 As they entered his aura, each servant—skin, hair, clothing, and garments—burst with exaggerated color.
 The saturated hues were far more resplendent than any dye or paint could produce.
 That was an effect of Lightsong’s innate BioChroma: he had enough Breath to fill thousands of people.
 He saw little value in it.
 He couldn’t use it to animate objects or corpses; he was a god, not an Awakener.
 He couldn’t give—or even loan—his deific Breath away.
 Well, except once.
 That would, however, kill him.
 The servants continued their ministrations, draping him with gorgeous cloth.
 Lightsong was a good head and a half taller than anyone else in the room.
-He was also broad of shoulders, with a muscular physique that he didn’t deserve, considering the amount of time he spent idle.
+He was also broad of shoulder, with a muscular physique that he didn’t deserve, considering the amount of time he spent idle.
 “Did you sleep well, Your Grace?” a voice asked.
 Lightsong turned.
 Llarimar, his high priest, was a tall, portly man with spectacles and a calm demeanor.
 His hands were nearly hidden by the deep sleeves of his gold and red robe, and he carried a thick tome.
 Both robes and tome burst with color as they entered Lightsong’s aura.
 “I slept fantastically, Scoot,” Lightsong said, yawning.
 “A night full of nightmares and obscure dreams, as always.
 Terribly restful.”